StefanoFioravanzo/evolving-wikipedia-graph/README.md

 - `PageParser.scala`: Collection of spark functions to parse a page and its links
 - `LinkParser.scala`: Helper functions to parse the links and the counts of the links from the text of a page/revision
 - `RevisionParser.scala`: Collection of spark function to parse revisions and write to HDFS the resulting graph nodes/edges
+- `RevisionsParserSequential.scala`: Completely sequential approach to streaming and parsing wikipedia files.
+Used to benchmark Spark's distributed implementation.

 ### Build and Run